python-greenlet/greenlet/docs/greenlet.rst

 ``g.gr_context``
     The :class:`contextvars.Context` in which ``g`` will
     run.
 Writable; defaults to ``None``, reflecting that a greenlet starts execution in an empty context unless told otherwise.
-(When any :class:`~contextvars.ContextVar` is set within the greenlet, such that the context is no longer empty, a new :class:`~contextvars.Context` is created to store its value, and the ``gr_context`` attribute is updated accordingly.)
-This attribute only exists on Python versions that natively support the `contextvars` module (3.7 and later).
+    Accessing or modifying this attribute raises :exc:`AttributeError` on Python versions 3.6 and earlier (which don't natively support the `contextvars` module) or if ``greenlet`` was built without contextvars support.

 ``g.dead``
     True if ``g`` is dead (i.e., it finished its execution).